 In summary, the shorter the holding period, the higher the SSD that you need to pay.

-Call us at 6886 9009 to secure an appointment today or message us on Intercom, which can be found at the bottom, right-hand corner of the screen.
+Call us at 6886 9009 to secure an appointment with any of our Super Agents or message us in the chatbox at the bottom, right-hand corner of the screen.
 You can also WhatsApp us at 9727 5270!

 Frequently asked questions about Seller’s Stamp Duty